What do we expect from the squads?

 How can we help on match days?

 There are many home match day tasks for which help is requested including moving the goals into position before/after the game acting as the linesman and assist in keeping parents/carers socially distanced.
-Currently there are no opportunities for after match refreshments where opposing teams and parents can socialise with each other due to current restrictions.

 It goes without saying that we rely on parents/carers to transport their son to fixtures and remain socially distanced where possible.